 Dr. Krista A. Murchison

-My research centers around medieval England’s “popular” vernacular literature—those texts that were copied into a relatively large number of manuscripts, including chronicles and religious works.
-I explore the ways in which these texts developed, the ways in which they were experienced by their audiences, and what such lines of inquiry can tell us about how these texts functioned in medieval society.
+These projects reflect my broader research interests in medieval literary and cultural history and digital humanities approaches.
+In my articles and other publications, I explore the ways in which medieval texts developed, the ways in which they were experienced by their audiences, and what such lines of inquiry can tell us about how these texts functioned in medieval society.
 I am also interested in our own ways of experiencing these texts, including those opened up by digital media.